Blue Around the Gills – Meaning, Usage & Examples

 If someone was blue around the gills, they might show a bluish color near their mouth and cheeks, like a fish’s gills without oxygen.
 The phrase means more than just how one looks.
 Saying a friend is “blue around the gills” is a way of showing worry.
 It hints they might be feeling sick, maybe from too much drinking or being nauseous.

-Related: To Beat a Retreat - Meaning, Usage & Examples
+Related: All Greek to Me - Meaning, Usage & Examples

 Understanding these details helps us see how idioms like “blue around the gills” add to our way of talking.
 They give extra layers of meaning from what we see to the words we use.